scality/cloudserver/docs/DOCKER.rst

 Using Docker Volume in production
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-S3 server runs with a file backend by default.
+Zenko CloudServer runs with a file backend by default.

-So, by default, the data is stored inside your S3 server Docker
+So, by default, the data is stored inside your Zenko CloudServer Docker
 container.

 However, if you want your data and metadata to persist, you **MUST** use
-Docker volumes to host your data and metadata outside your s3 server
+Docker volumes to host your data and metadata outside your Zenko CloudServer
 Docker container.
 Otherwise, the data and metadata will be destroyed
 when you erase the container.